arichardson/qemu/README.md

 This is a boolean property.
 If enabled, QEMU-CHERI runs in a mode compatible with the v0.9 version of the CHERI specificaiton.
 This flag defaults to off at present.
-It includes setting the v0.9 orientation of the m_flip flag as well as updated permissions definition and new instructions.
+It includes setting the v0.9 orientation of the M bit as well as updated permissions definition and new instructions.

 * `cheri_pte`